Preparing for an Interview: How to Do it and Why it Matters

 Why preparing for an interview matters

 Interview preparation is an important part of the job search process.
 This process puts you in the right mindset for an interview.
-When you know you've prepared for your interview, feeling confident and presenting yourself well becomes easier.
+When you know you've prepared for your interview, feeling confident and presenting yourself well become easier.

 Preparation also helps you know what to expect during your interview.
 Role-playing the interview in your mind or with a friend beforehand will help you maintain your composure and answer challenging questions with poise and structure.
-Planning your answers will ensure you communicate everything you want to say in order to sell your skills and experience to the recruiter.
+Planning your answers will ensure you communicate everything you want to say in order to convey your skills and experience to the recruiter.

 How to prepare for an interview